 A series of landscape paintings made of costumized recycled landscape paintings and textiles.
 Small "consumer information" booklets were attached to the paintings.

-These paintings played on conventional ideas of art, consumption and sustainability.
+These paintings play on conventional ideas of art, consumption and sustainability.
 They were exhibited as part of the Open Multi-Stakeholder Event on CSR-driven Innovation at Erhvervsstyrelsen,

 KVIDDERKVAD / CHEEP CHIRP

 Graphical representation of birdsong as described in manuals for bird watchers.

 Originally exhibited and sold in book form at Forårsudstillingen, 2004, Kunsthal Charlottenborg,